Asabeneh/30-Days-Of-Python/COURSE_QUALITY_STANDARD.md

 - its security lab has a scope and reset instruction where applicable;
 - no secret, private evidence, or destructive payload is included;
 - its Markdown is readable and its code is formatted;
-- its solution is not embedded in the practice prompt; and
+- its solution is not embedded in the learner-facing exercises; and
 - a beginner can identify what success looks like.

 ## Completion definition